On $H$-Topological Intersection Graphs: Polynomial-time recognition algorithms

 \subsection{Bounded list coloring of co-comparability graphs}

 Here, we provide a polynomial time algorithm for the problem of bounded list coloring of co-comparability graphs.
-Our result can be seen as a generalization\footnote{in the direction of \emph{asteroidal triple free graphs}.} of the polynomial time algorithm of Enright, Stewart, and Tardos~\cite{EnrightST14} for bounded list coloring on a class which includes both interval graphs and permutation graphs.
+Our result can be seen as a generalization of the polynomial time algorithm of Enright, Stewart, and Tardos~\cite{EnrightST14} for bounded list coloring on a class which includes both interval graphs and permutation graphs.
 However, they~\cite{EnrightST14} explicitly state that their approach does not extend to co-comparability graphs.
-To do this, we slightly modify the approach in~\cite{bonomo2011bounded}.
+To prove this also for co-comparability graphs, we slightly modify the approach in~\cite{bonomo2011bounded}.

 In~\cite{bonomo2011bounded}, the problem of capacitated coloring is solved for a more general class of graphs, so called $k$-thin graphs.
 A graph $G$ is \emph{$k$-thin} if there exists an ordering $v_1,\dots,v_n$ of $V(G)$ and a partition of $V(G)$ into $k$ classes $V^1,\dots,V^k$ such that, for each triple $p,q,r$ with $p<q<r$, if $v_p,v_q$ belong to the same class and $v_rv_p \in E(G)$, then $v_rv_q \in E(G)$.
 Such ordering and partition are called \emph{consistent}.
 The minimum $k$ such that $G$ is $k$-thin is called the \emph{thinness} of $G$.
 Graphs with bounded thinness were introduced in~\cite{mannino2007stable} as a generalization of interval graphs.
 Note that interval graphs are exactly the $1$-thin graphs.